-The University of California, Irvine, is an Equal Opportunity/Affirmative Action Employer committed to excellence through diversity.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability, age, protected veteran status, or other protected categories covered by the UC nondiscrimination policy.
+The University of California, Irvine is an Equal Opportunity/Affirmative Action Employer advancing inclusive excellence.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age, protected veteran status, or other protected categories covered by the UC nondiscrimination policy.

-- Basic scientific Alzheimer’s disease research
+- Prior experience with Alzheimer’s disease research is a plus.